How to Find the Right Wedding Photographer for You

 Take a second to think about why you want a photographer at your wedding.
 Before you look for a photographer, you have to know what it is you’re looking for.
 Do you just want a few pictures of the day as a record of the event?
 Or do you want every carefully planned detail and heartfelt emotion to be captured and presented in a beautiful custom designed heirloom album that you can pass down through your family?
 Or are you looking for something in between?

 Think back to weddings you have been to recently.
 What about the photography did you like or dislike?
-Did you hate the time consuming group pictures?
+Were the time-consuming group pictures a bore?
 Did you love that you hardly noticed the photographer all day?
-Did you like your friend’s custom designed wedding album?
+Was your friend’s custom designed wedding album amazingly awesome?
 Now consider what you want from your wedding photography.
 Do you want a low stress, no fuss day?
 Or do you want a posed picture with every person there?
 Take a minute to think of some keywords that express how you want your wedding photos to feel.
-On one end of the spectrum you might have words like striking, posed, dramatic, or editorial.
+On one end of the spectrum, you might have words like striking, posed, dramatic, or editorial.
 On the other end: candid, natural, relaxed, stress-free.
-Taking a moment to think about these things will give you a clear picture (nice pun) of what it is you want.
+Taking a moment to think about these things will give you a clearer picture (nice pun) of what it is you want.

 Here are a couple of things to consider:

 When do you want the photographer to arrive and leave?

 Options range from all day coverage (from shots of you getting ready until you’re dancing at your reception) to ceremony only coverage.